Juched/riptide_dependencies/README.md

 Riptide Dependencies
 ====================

 This repository contains all of the dependencies for the [Riptide](https://github.com/osu-uwrt/riptide_software) and [Eddy](https://github.com/osu-uwrt/eddy_software) AUV Software Platforms.
-This is a one-stop-shop for installing everything you need including: ROS Kinetic Kame, all of our ROS-related dependencies, and all of our non-ROS-related dependencies.
+This is a one-stop-shop for installing everything you need including: ROS Kinetic Kame, specific ROS packages, and all other libraries.

 Support Operating Systems: Ubuntu 16.04